Alicia Is Going To College And Working A Fulltime Job

 • Seeking Workplace Support:

 • Mentorship Programs: Inquire about mentorship programs within the workplace.
-A mentor can provide guidance and support as you navigate the challenges of balancing work and college.
+A mentor can provide guidance and support as you handle the challenges of balancing work and college.

-• Employee Assistance Programs: Utilize employee assistance programs (EAPs) to access counseling, financial advice, and other resources that can help you manage stress and improve your well-being.
+• Employee Assistance Programs: use employee assistance programs (EAPs) to access counseling, financial advice, and other resources that can help you manage stress and improve your well-being.

 • Maximizing Productivity at Work: